asmaamirkhan/DeepLearningNotes/0-NNConcepts/3-ActivationFunctions.md

 * NN will learn much faster than when using tanh or sigmoid

-## 🤔 Why NNs Need non-linear Activation Functions
+## 🤔 Why Do NNs Need non-linear Activation Functions
 Well, if we use linear function then the NN is just outputting a linear function of the input, so no matter how many layers out NN has 🙄, all it is doing is just computing a linear function 😕

 > ❗ Remember that the composition of two linear functions is itself a linear function